vanyazhuk/vanyazhuk.github.io/README.md

 # vanyazhuk.github.io/vadim

 Just studying HTML and CSS, hopefully PHP and SQL soon.
 Meanwhile making a website for my dad as practice.
+His name is Vadim - get it? :)
-Not a big deal just thought adding a README would be professional.
+Not a big deal, just thought adding a README would be professional.
 Wish me luck

-below - plan and ideas for the thing, in Russian
+below - plan and hopefully ideas for the thing, in Russian

 ПАПОЧКИН САЙТ